What is council tax?

 If you are on low income, Universal Credit or other benefits

-You may be eligible for a council tax reduction if this is not already shown on your bill.
-Apply for council tax reduction
+You may be eligible for council tax reduction if this is not already shown on your bill.

 If you are the only person over 18 living at the property and it is your main home

-You may be eligible for a 25% single occuper discount.
-You can apply Apply for single occupier discount
+You may be eligible for 25% single occupier discount.

 If you are no longer the only person over 18 or any children in the property are now 18

 You are no longer eligible for the single occupier discount and must apply to cancel the discount

 Other discounts and exemptions

 Other discounts are available if you are over 18 and child benefit is still in payment for you; if you are carer; if you are severely mentally impaired or student.